isabella232/help-7/gitbook/cmp/amazon-web-services/link-account.md

 #### Creating an AWS IAM Role

 In a separate tab, open the AWS Management Console.
-Next, go to _Security, Identity, & Compliance > IAM_, or type `IAM` in the _Find Services_ search bar and select _Roles_ on the left-hand side of the page.
+Then, go to _Security, Identity, & Compliance > IAM_, or type `IAM` in the _Find Services_ search bar and select _Roles_ on the left-hand side of the page.

 Next, select _Create Role_.